Nasr (deity): In "Arabia"

-Nasr is mentioned in the Qur'an (71:23) as an idol at the time of the Noah:An Arabian vulture-god is mentioned by other ancient texts, including the Babylonian Talmud (Avodah Zarah 11b):Ḥanan b. Ḥisda says that Abba b.
+An "Arabian" vulture-god is mentioned by the Babylonian Talmud and the Doctrine of Addai.
+This "Arabia" may be Arbayistan.
+The Talmud, Avodah Zarah 11b, reads:Ḥanan b. Ḥisda says that Abba b.
 Aybo says, and some say it was Ḥanan b.
 Rava who said that Abba b.
-Aybo says, "There are five permanent idolatrous temples: the temple of Bel in Babylon, the temple of Nebo in Borsippa, the temple of Atargatis in Manbij, the temple of Serapis in Ashkelon, and the temple of Nishra in Arabia".And the Doctrine of Addai:Who is this Nebo, an idol made which ye worship, and Bel, which ye honor?
-Behold, there are those among you who adore Bath Nical, as the inhabitants of Harran your neighbours, and Atargatis, as the people of Manbij, and Nishra, as the Arabians; also the sun and the moon, as the rest of the inhabitants of Harran, who are as yourselves.A further mention is found in Jacob of Serugh's On the Fall of the Idols, wherein the Persians are said to have been led by the devil to construct and worship N-s-r.
+Aybo says, "There are five permanent idolatrous temples: the temple of Bel in Babylon, the temple of Nebo in Borsippa, the temple of Atargatis in Manbij, the temple of Serapis in Ashkelon, and the temple of Nishra in Arabia".A similar mention appears in the Doctrine of Addai:Who is this Nebo, an idol made which ye worship, and Bel, which ye honor?
+Behold, there are those among you who adore Bath Nical, as the inhabitants of Harran your neighbours, and Atargatis, as the people of Manbij, and Nishra, as the Arabians; also the sun and the moon, as the rest of the inhabitants of Harran, who are as yourselves.